 Meditation for sleep should be approached the same way we approach meditation in the daytime with a relaxed, gentle focus.
 When we allow the body to relax, we are not trying to force sleep but to aid relaxation.
 You want to stay away from encouraging more thoughts or tension within your body.

 This involves regulating your breath, such as counting breaths, alternating breaths, and holding and letting go of your breath.

 Mindful Body Scanning

 This is often a guided meditation.
 As you lie on your bed, you will be asked to notice the breath and any areas of tension in your body.
 Then, starting from the head, you can think of releasing any tensions held in each part of your body, part by part.

-A visualization asks you to imagine an image or scene to help release the stress or tension from within.
+A visualisation asks you to imagine an image or scene to help release the stress or tension from within.

-To slow the mind down you may be invited to count slowly: starting at 10 and counting backwards to one, then starting at 10 again.
+To slow the mind down, you may be invited to count slowly: starting at ten and counting backwards to one, then starting at ten again.